-As of 8th June 2018, Riverford is now an employee-owned business
+On the 8th June 2018, Riverford became an employee-owned business

-- 74% of Riverford will move into an Employee Trust, benefiting all employees equally
+- 74% of Riverford is in an Employee Trust, benefiting all employees equally

-- Founder-owner Guy Singh-Watson will retain 26% and a very active role
+- Founder-owner Guy Singh-Watson retains 26% and has an active role

-- After research and reflection over more than a decade, Guy has chosen employee ownership to protect Riverford’s values, ensure its independence, and because he believes the employees are the best people for the job
+- After research and reflection over more than a decade, Guy chose employee ownership to protect Riverford’s values and ensure its independence

 - The rejection of outside investors and choice of EO to secure its succession continues Riverford’s challenging stance on business norms.
 EO is a gathering movement, seeing growth of around 60% since 2010.
 Done well, it has demonstrable benefits for staff and business, including higher productivity, higher morale, and less debt

 On June 8th 2018, Riverford moved into employee ownership.
 Founder-owner Guy Singh-Watson has long seen Riverford’s purpose as more than just growing and delivering the best organic veg; since converting his first field to organic in 1987, he has challenged business norms and pushed to use Riverford as a force for good.
 Employee ownership is the next chapter.

 74% of the company is now owned by an Employee Trust, benefitting all Riverford employees equally.
 Guy has retains 26% and aims to has a very active involvement in the next phase of Riverford’s journey.

 Succession planning – a thorny issue